hugegreenbug/xf86-input-cmt/README.md

 Packages
 ============
-There is an ubuntu ppa with the latest releases here: https://launchpad.net/~hugegreenbug/+archive/cmt .
+There is an ubuntu ppa with the latest releases here: https://launchpad.net/~hugegreenbug/+archive/cmt2 .
+There is an ubuntu ppa with the old stack here: https://launchpad.net/~hugegreenbug/+archive/cmt .